Green Theatre

 Sustainable Practice

-TAHI - New Zealand Festival of Solo Performance is committed to improving and promoting sustainable practice in theatre events and festivals.
-In 2021 we began our consultation with Sustainability Trust to create guidelines which we can begin to implement and measure.
+TAHI – New Zealand Festival of Solo Performance is committed to improving and promoting sustainable practice across theatre events and festivals.
+In 2021, we began working with the Sustainability Trust to develop practical guidelines that support more sustainable ways of working and allow us to reflect on and measure our progress over time.

 • Greenwashing: when the sustainability of a product is exaggerated or falsely represented.